Trust Reuse

 What it is

 When a user verifies with Stile at one operator, they can opt in to share that verification with other operators on the platform.
-If a returning user shows up at your application — and they've previously verified with another Stile operator, and they consented to share — your verification session is marked as verified instantly, no camera, no ID upload.
+If that user later shows up at your application, the shared credential satisfies your verification session in place of a fresh verification flow.

 This is opt-in on both sides: